Prion (bird)

 The prions (/ˈpraɪɒn/) or whalebirds are small petrels in the genera Pachyptila and Halobaena.
-They form one of the four groups within the Procellariidae along with the gadfly petrels, shearwaters and fulmarine petrels.
-The name comes from the Greek priōn, meaning "saw", a reference of the serrated edges of the birds' saw-like bill.
+They form one of the four groups within the Procellariidae along with the gadfly petrels, shearwaters, and fulmarine petrels.
+The name derives from the Greek priōn, meaning "saw", a reference of the serrated edges of the birds' saw-like bill.

 They are found in the Southern Ocean and breed on a number of subantarctic islands.
 Prions grow 20 to 27 cm long, and have blue-grey upper parts and white underparts.
 Three species of prion have flattened bills with a fringe of lamellae that act as strainers for zooplankton.
 All prions are marine and feed on small crustacea such as copepods, ostracods, decapods, and krill, as well as some fish such as myctophids and nototheniids.